Question Time (TV programme): Format

 Audience members are selected by the 'audience producer' based on age, gender, occupation, ethnicity, disability status, voting intention, voting history, and party membership.
 The audience members are "requested to come up with two questions, to be considered for the programme."
 The panel hears the questions for the first time, when the audience members ask them.
 Applicants are contacted on the Monday, Tuesday, or Wednesday before the programme, although due to a "high volume of requests", the team are unable to call everyone.

 Question Time is usually recorded "as-live", and in a single-take, shortly before transmission.
 The programme is only edited on "very rare" occasions for legal or taste reasons, or because it over-runs.
 For example, The Observer newspaper reported in 1986 that "The BBC's lawyers ordered nine seconds of Question Time to be deleted by the old-fashioned method of simply cutting off the sound".

 Presenters

 Sir Robin Day

-Veteran broadcaster Sir Robin Day was the programme's first chair, presenting it for nearly 10 years until June 1989.
+Veteran broadcaster Robin Day was the programme's first chair, presenting it for nearly 10 years until June 1989.
 Question Time soon gained popularity under Day's lead, with his quick wit and interrogation skills.
 His famous catchphrase when he had introduced the panel was: "There they are, and here we go."

 The programme was mainly filmed at the Greenwood Theatre in London on the south side of London Bridge.
 Day's last appearance as presenter was broadcast from Paris on 12 July 1989.
 He was allowed to choose his own guests.